A celebration of life tailored to you and your loved one

 The simple answer is – whatever you want it to.
 The only limit will be time in some venues – crematoriums in particular.

-If you have not yet had any ideas, here are standard ideas as a starting point:
+If you have not yet had any ideas, here are some ideas as a starting point:

 I am able and happy to include spiritual/religious ceremonial elements if you want them.
 I can also incorporate and take inspiration from your own cultural backgrounds.
 Equally, I am more than happy to create a ceremony with no spiritual beliefs and without any religious faith.

-As the final milestone for your loved one, I want their funeral or memorial to be the best it can be so they are beautifully remembered.
+As the final milestone for your loved one, I want the celebration of their life to be the best it can be so they are beautifully remembered.

 Venues can vary according to what you want and need and I am happy to deliver the ceremony wherever is right for you.
 For many that is the crematorium.
 However, don’t feel restricted by what others have always done.
 You can choose from a wide range of venues.
 Some Funeral Directors have their own chapels for services.